Retinol Mistakes Beginners Make: The Ordinary 0.5% in Squalane Guide

 • Use daily sunscreen in the morning, especially when using retinol in a night routine.

-View product on Amazon Affiliate link.
+Affiliate link.
 EiwayShop may earn from qualifying purchases.

 Safe Usage Notes